gold-standard-phantoms/mr-image-tools/README.md

 MRImageTools is now installed.
 Go to the [Documentation Overview](../index.md).

+# Command-line tools

+There are some WIP command-line tools.
+After installing the `mrimagetools` package, you can find these by running `mrimagetools --help`, or mrimagetools2 –help.
+This will list the commands that are available with a short description.
+To get more information about a command, run `mrimagetools <command> --help` or `mrimagetools2 <command> --help`.

+The newer commands can be found in `mrimagetools2`, and the older ones in `mrimagetools`.
+These will be merged in the future.

 # Development

-Development should be carried out using Python 3.8.
-Development must comply with a few code styling/quality rules and processes:
+Development of this software project must comply with a few code styling/quality rules and processes:

 * Before pushing any code, make sure the CHANGELOG.md is updated as per the instructions in the CHANGELOG.md file. tox should also be run to ensure that tests and code-quality checks pass.